Sophie Cookson: Career

 In 2016, she appeared in the film The Huntsman: Winter's War in a minor role as the female huntsman Pippa.
 Beginning in June 2017, she appeared in the Netflix series Gypsy as troubled singer Sidney Pierce.
-However, the series was cancelled in August after just one season due to negative reviews and low ratings, even though the second season had already been in development.
+However, the series was cancelled in August after one season due to negative reviews and low ratings, even though the second season had already been in development.
 In July, she appeared in the horror film The Crucifixion, playing a journalist investigating a lethal exorcism performed on a nun, and in September of the same year, she reprised her role as Roxy Morton in the sequel to The Secret Service, The Golden Circle, while also appearing in a musical short for the song Pleader by British indie rock group alt-J.

 In 2018, she played Dottie in the Trafalgar Studios production of the play Killer Joe, alongside Orlando Bloom.

 Personal life

 In 2017, she met actor Stephen Campbell Moore on the set of Red Joan.
 Cookson and Moore reportedly began dating in November 2018.
-They have one child together, born in 2020.
+They have one daughter together, born in 2020.